ResearchObject/ro-crate/docs/1.2-DRAFT/root-data-entity.md

 ```

 More generally, the metadata id can be a URI whose last path segment is
-`ro-crate-metadata.json`: in this case, the first lookup will fail.
-We can
+`ro-crate-metadata.json`, so the above lookup can fail.
+In this case we can
 find the root entity by executing an algorithm similar to the one shown above,
 with the only difference that step 2 must be replaced by: